REFEEDING SYNDROME - CAUSES, TREATMENT AND RISKS

 Working with a nutritionist, functional medicine practitioner or similarly skilled physician can ensure that the supplement protocol is properly calculated.
 Often dietary and lifestyle changes need to accompany refeeding and are incorporated into a program that works with the metabolism of the patient.

-3. Cut Out Any Known Causes of Malnutrition
+- Cut Out Any Known Causes of Malnutrition

 Alcoholism, drug abuse disorders, severe depression and anorexia nervosa are common causes of chronic malnourishment.
-These conditions tend to make safe refeeding more of a challenge due to a high relapse rate in the behavior that causes the malnourishment.
+These conditions tend to make safe refeeding more of a challenge due to a high relapse rate in the behavior that causes malnourishment.
 Psychotherapy and/or behavioral therapy may be of benefit, as well as a diet plan that serves to establish a healthy eating pattern.
 Cultivating motivation and a positive mindset is very important for success, both of which often require social support.

 Suddenly stopping a prescription medication may lead to adverse effects that can increase the risk of refeeding.
 If a medication is suspected of facilitating malnourishment, talk to your healthcare provider about it before attempting to do something on your own.

-4. Focus on Thiamine and Electrolyte Replacement
+- Focus on Thiamine and Electrolyte Replacement

-Even in healthy individuals that want a seemingly harmless nutrient boost, subclinical deficiencies may be present that can facilitate mild to moderate refeeding syndromes when attempting a new supplement.
-It can be a good idea to get thiamine and electrolyte levels assessed by a healthcare professional, and to regulate bodily stores of these nutrients first.
+Even in healthy individuals who want a seemingly harmless nutrient boost, subclinical deficiencies may be present that can facilitate mild to moderate refeeding syndromes when attempting a new supplement.
+It can be a good idea to get thiamine and electrolyte levels assessed by a healthcare professional and to regulate bodily stores of these nutrients first.
 As all B vitamins tend to have a synergistic action in the cell[16], low thiamine status may increase the risk of other B vitamin deficiencies.

 It should be noted that refeeding is not limited to depleting these nutrients alone.
 Other essential minerals and vitamins may also be required to facilitate an increase in nutritional intake.
 This is another reason why opting for the help of a specialist is advisable, particularly if the risk of refeeding syndrome is increased due to a medical condition.

-5. Optimize Digestion with a Clean Diet Plan
+- Optimize Digestion with a Clean Diet Plan

 It would be a mistake to increase nutritional intake and not to bother with following a healthy diet plan.
 Diet is a key component of enhancing digestive function and promoting the most optimal absorption of nutrients possible.

 A balanced diet is generally high in nutritious foods and low in processed foods.
 A variety of fiber-rich foods are required for sustaining a healthy microbiome[17], which in turn optimizes nutritional uptake and energy metabolism[18].
-A diet high in fruits, vegetables, nuts, seeds, wholegrains and legumes is ideal.
+A diet high in fruits, vegetables, nuts, seeds, whole grains and legumes is ideal.
 Depending on any particular digestive complaints and/or the type of malnutrition of the person, protein-rich foods, such as grains, meat, eggs and dairy products, may or may not be appropriate.

 If one is unsure of how to adopt a balanced diet, consulting a nutritionist is highly advisable.